kartikwazzz/kartikwazzz/README.md

 - 👋 Hi, I’m @kartikwazzz
-- 👀 I’m interested in learning.
+- 👀 I’m interested in...
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate on anything as long as i can learn and apply my knowledge.
+- 💞️ I’m looking to collaborate on...

 <!---